When was the Swim for Life started? Who started it and who sponsors it?

 To raise funds and awareness of HIV/AIDS, women’s health and community health, AND, to celebrate the magnificence and vitality of Provincetown Harbor.
-Organizations supported in 2012 include: AIDS Support Group of Cape Cod, Helping Our Women, Provincetown Rescue Squad, Outer Cape Health Services, Lower Cape Ambulance, Soup Kitchen of Provincetown, The Compact Community Fund, AIDS Memorial and the Academy at Provincetown Public School.
+Organizations supported in 2013 include: AIDS Support Group of Cape Cod, Helping Our Women, Provincetown Rescue Squad, Outer Cape Health Services, Lower Cape Ambulance, Soup Kitchen of Provincetown, The Compact Community Fund and Provincetown Public School.

 Because you can, because it’s a personal challenge – physical, mental or emotional, because of the enormous healing energy you’ll feel after the event, because it’s a way to stay connected to the quentessential spirit of the community, because you’ll raise funds for important health organizations, and because it’s fun.

 What is the water temperature?
 Do I need a wetsuit?

 The water temp is usually around 65 degrees (about as warm as it gets all summer), but it is impossible to predict due to occasional upwelling of colder water, wind, tides, moon, sun.
 It can be chillier.
 We suggest you wear a wetsuit; we provide free wetsuit loans on the day of the Swim, after swimmers are registered.

 Not until the morning of the event, at the Boatslip Resort, 161 Commercial Street, from 9-10:00am.
 Pre-registration is not required.
 Please bring your pledges with you – do not send in advance (unless you have used PayPal or FirstGiving).
 You will be given a number and a bathing cap.
 The number will be written on your arm or leg and on your cap.